GauravBhandari19/myDevCodePUBLIC/Python/django/README.md

         wsgi.py
 ```

-## Start Django Server (You have to me in directory where manage.py is.
+## Start Django Server (You have to be in directory where manage.py is.
 8111 in the command is port number)
 ```
  python manage.py runserver 8111
 ```